cansik/processing-imageglitch/README.md

 # Processing Image Glitch
 Processing image glitch is a small library to add glitch to a PImage in Processing.
 The algorithm uses the singularity of jpeg compression which allows to display even an corrupted image.

-Currently it is a very early alpha version.
+Currently it is a very early **alpha version**.
 So the interface to the Glitcher class will change sooner or later!

 ### Example
 ![alt text](https://raw.githubusercontent.com/cansik/processing-imageglitch/master/media/glitch_example.gif "Image Glitch Example")